charlie-iu/web_disk_server/README.md

 # web_disk_server
-The old server was abandon, so I rewrite a new node server
+The old server was abandon by my friend, so I rewrite a new server with node.js.